Guide to applying

 - If you are unfamiliar with AIATSIS and our employment conditions, read about us on our website and consult our current Enterprise Agreement.
 For those without internet access, please contact our recruitment team to request a copy of the Enterprise Agreement.

 - Before you submit your application, it is a good idea to get another person to read through it.
 You need to make sure that it convincingly explains your claims against our Ideal Candidate, covers what you have actually done, and provides evidence of your suitability for the position.
-It needs to be clear, accurate and concise, and the information you have supplied needs to be relevant to this.
+It needs to be clear, accurate and concise, and the information you have supplied needs to be

 - Your application should also include a resume or curriculum vitae (CV) setting out your qualifications, education, work history and other details which you think are relevant to the position.